List of West Indies One Day International cricket records: Fastest wicket taker

+Most wickets against each team

 Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

 Sri Lanka's Chaminda Vaas holds the world record for best figures in an innings when he took 8/19 against Zimbabwe in December 2001 at Colombo (SSC).
 Winston Davis holds the West Indian record for best bowling figures.